Whether you’re craving a juicy steak or a giant bowl of homemade pasta, the best downtown restaurants in Greenwich, CT, have something for everyone.

-Here is our downtown Greenwich dining guide, complete with mouth-watering meals that will make you want to come back again the next night.
+Here is our downtown Greenwich dining guide, complete with mouth-watering meals that will make you want to visit again the next night.

-Top 26 Best Restaurants in Downtown Greenwich, CT
+Top 26 Best Restaurants in Greenwich, CT, Downtown Edition

-The best part of staying at our downtown Greenwich bed and breakfast inn is that we’re within walking distance of all of the best restaurants here.
+The best part of staying at our downtown Greenwich bed and breakfast inn is that we’re within walking distance of all the best Greenwich restaurants.